nandini10056/medicine-reminder/README.md

 # Smart Medicine Reminder System

-This Smart Medicine Reminder System is a Python-based application that helps users remember their daily medication.
-The program allows users to store medicine names and timings, then sends reminders through notifications at the scheduled time.
-It is simple, practical, and solves a real-life problem of forgetting medicines.
+A simple and effective Python-based program that reminds users to take their prescribed medicines at the correct time intervals.
+The program allows users to enter multiple medicines, set reminder intervals, and receive alerts using sound notifications.

 ## Features

-* Add medicines with specific times (HH:MM format)
+* Add multiple medicines with individual reminder intervals

+* Automatically calculates the next reminder time

+* Displays current time and reminder time

-* View the entire medicine schedule
+* Plays a beep sound when it’s time to take the medicine

+* Asks the user if the dose is completed

-* Automatic reminders
+* Stops reminders upon user confirmation

-* Data stored permanently in medicines.txt

 ## Technologies Used

 * Python 3

 * Libraries:

-   * time – for time checking
+   * time – pauses execution until next reminder
-   * os – file handling
+   * winsound(works with windows)-generates audio alert when it's time to take medicine
    * datetime - for handling time calculations
+   * timedelta-helps add time intervals for reminders

 ## How to Run
-1. Run the program: medicine_reminder.py
+ 1. Run:python medicine_reminder.py

-2. Keep the program running to receive reminders.
+ 2. Follow the prompts:
+    Enter medicine names
+    Enter reminder times
+    Wait for alerts

 ## How It Works

-1. User chooses from menu:
-   * Add medicine
-   * View schedule
+1. The user inputs the total number of medicines.

+2. For each medicine:
-   * Exit
+   * Enter the name

-2. When a medicine is added:
-    * Name and time are stored in a txt file

-3. A background loop:

-    * Checks current time every minute
-    * Compares with stored times
+   * Enter the time interval (in hours) after which the reminder should repeat

+3. The script continuously checks for reminders inside an infinite loop.

+4. When it’s time:
+   * Shows the reminder message
+   * Plays a notification beep
+   * Asks if the user has completed the dose

+5. If the user enters “yes”, the program terminates further reminders.

 ## Real-Life Use
 * Helps patients taking regular medicine